Chinese Food || Essential Things to Know About Dining in China 🥢

 2. Rice Bowl

-The bowl of rice should be held by the left hand, the thumb resting near the mouth of the bowl and the other fingers supporting the side and bottom of the bowl, and not your palm.
+DO hold the bowl of rice with your left hand, with the thumb resting near the mouth of the bowl and the other fingers supporting the side and bottom of the bowl, and not your palm.

-It’s impolite to bend over your bowl.
-Moreover, bending while eating will compress your stomach and restrict your digestion.
+DON’T bend over your bowl, it’s impolite.
+Moreover, bending over while eating will compress your stomach and restrict your digestion.

-The chopsticks are held in the right hand (unless you’re left-handed).
+DO hold chopsticks in your right hand (unless you’re left-handed).
 In a shared meal, rice is served individually in small bowls, while the vegetable and meat dishes are placed on serving bowls or plates in the middle of the table.

 Vegan or Vegetarian in China?
 Can a Vegan or Vegetarian survive in China?
 Here’s our top dishes for Vegans and Veggies and some great tips to help you.